-Frittatas are like omelets in that they are a great and delicious way to enjoy your vegetables.
+Frittatas are like omelets in that they are a great and delicious way to enjoy your seasonal vegetables.
 They are an every-meal kind of dish; enjoy them for breakfast, lunch, dinner, or a late-night snack.
 They also make for an excellent appetizer for your holiday parties and get-togethers.

 Preparation Time: 15 minutes

 Cooking Time: 35 minutes (10 minutes to cook the veggies; 20-25 minutes to cook the omelet in the oven.